We use a systematic approach to manage climate risks.

 In addition to our scenario analysis work, we conduct risk assessments to understand our exposure to physical impacts of climate change.
 Our physical climate risk assessment starts with a high-level, qualitative perspective on climate change stressors with potential to affect PPG’s global portfolio of facilities.
 We evaluate sites across our portfolio to understand their exposure to these stressors and assign relative risk scores based on site-specific data.
 Working with a third party, we use global climate models to assess the relative risk of each facility against six climate change stressors: drought, flooding potential, extreme heat, extreme seasonal precipitation, sea level rise and high wind speeds.
 PPG personnel can explore the outcomes of this analysis through an interactive dashboard, which can be filtered by type of risk, business unit, region, country and type of facility.

 We have formal processes in place throughout PPG to ensure we identify and capture climate-related opportunities.
-For example, we hold structured regular meetings with our customers to understand how PPG can help them meet their environmental objectives – through our existing products and through research and development to address unmet customer needs.
+For example, we hold regular structured meetings with our customers to understand how PPG can help them meet their environmental objectives – through our existing products and through research and development to address unmet customer needs.
 Each of PPG's businesses has a dedicated sustainability subject matter expert to ensure that sustainability considerations are integrated into customer engagement across our product lines.
-This process helps us identify new markets for our existing products, and ensures that we are developing the right technologies to meet our clients' needs.
+This process helps us identify new markets for our existing products, and ensures that we are developing the right technologies to meet our customers' needs.

 Managing risks and opportunities in our operations